 - Samples of your writing

 - A brief letter of recommendation from a teacher or someone who knows you.
 (Alternatively, the recommender can submit the letter using the Letter of Support form.)
+Up to two additional letters of support may be submitted.

 Note to applicants: The selection committee focuses on the overall quality of your application, not its length.
 Your personal statement should have the length that you feel is best for you.
 Concise writing is a valuable trait for a journalist.